UnionInternationalCheminsdeFer/OSDM/spec/models.md

 `Fulfillments` could once have been called tickets.
 But the evolutions in the industry have led this to be a limitative naming, as various kinds of ticketless onboard controls are rapidly taking over and become the norm rather than the exception.
-Since in OSDM only the distribution part of the process is in scope, the details of how to produce or control fulfillment are not covered.
+Since in OSDM only the sales part of the process is in scope, the details of how to produce or control fulfillment are not covered.
 From a distribution standpoint, the only needs are